magelle/notes/testing-tools.md

 - MakeItEasy - create makers (builders) to build your test data
 - H2, HSQLDB - embedded sql databases
 - Jetty, Undertow - embedded serveurs to launch your app
+- testcontainers.org - run a db or els in a container for your tests